The side streets of Hackescher Markt

 Where to stay in Berlin

 I’ve stayed in a few places in Berlin, and by far the best was Circus Hotel.
 It offers a great location nearby Hackescher Markt, and is close to the Berlin Wall and Soviet-era sites, as well as the fashionable shops.
 This boutique hotel is great value typically coming in at under £85 most nights of the week.
-It is equipped with modern perks, such as free pre-loaded iPods, Segway rentals, mini-laptops and the Fabisch restaurant.
+It is equipped with modern perks.
+Free pre-loaded iPods, Segway rentals, mini-laptops and the Fabisch restaurant.

 Looking for more inspiration on what to see and do in Berlin?